lichaozhy/tjucs-airank-2025/document/benchmark/025ca0fe-f04c-4d17-9f4c-9d1aca6666bd/README.md

 ![alt text](assets/1-1.png)

-RxR was ported to continuous environments originally for the RxR-Habitat Challenge.
-The dataset includes train, val_seen, val_unseen, and test_challenge splits, with both Guide and Follower trajectories included.
+VLN-CE RxR is a dataset of human-annotated navigation instructions in English, Hindi and Telugu, matched to navigation paths through reconstructed buildings from the Matterport3D dataset.
+Compared to similar datasets, VLN-CE RxR is multilingual and an order of magnitude larger, and every instruction is validated by a separate annotator.
+Furthermore, each word in each instruction is time-aligned to the virtual poses of instruction creators and validators.
+VLN-CE RxR dataset contains instructions of fine granularity that describe rich landmarks and longer trajectories, which establishes a large language and visual gap that is suitable for evaluating the generalization potential of the methods.
 ## Evaluation
 Download the repo and set-up the environment: https://github.com/jzhzhang/NaVid-VLN-CE

 Succesfully run eval_navid_vlnce.sh

 Since package "transformers" in the qwen conda environment is not compatible with the vlnce_navid conda environment.
 So use "flask run" of the file app.py to start a server and then access this server API in the evaluation pipeline.
 Please change "app.run(host="x.x.x.x",port=5558)" in the file "app.py" and 'URL_MAPPING = {"Qwen2.5-VL-7B-Instruct": "http://x.x.x.x:x/predict",}' in the file "base_agent.py"

 Then add files in the current repo into the above repo